stiofanEimeid/graphic-design-services/testing.md

 As a user, I tested to see whether I could change my username, password and image across a number of accounts.
 I also made sure I could not access admin specific features.

+I also made sure that when a new revision was submitted or the customer requested changes, the status of the design object was changed and the corresponding status of the order or the revision form was updated.
+It was important to change the status of the forms in order to prevent potentially submitting designs for closed requests by accident from the order list page.

 Finally, as an admin, I made sure I could access these admin-specific features including the order list and the ability to submit designs and revisions.

 ## Manual Testing